Thandeka Mazibuko

-Thandeka Mazibuko is a medical doctor, mentor, and oncology and clinical researcher.
-She is the first indigenous black female to get into the field of radiation oncology in KwaZulu-Natal.
-She has over 20 years of medical experience.
-She is a human rights advocate for women's health.
-She has advocated for 20 years for changing the marriage act in South Africa.
+Thandeka Mazibuko is a South African trained medical doctor, mentor, and oncology and clinical researcher.
+She is the first indigenous black female to work in the field of radiation oncology in KwaZulu-Natal.
+Additionally, she is a human rights advocate for women's health and ending forced marriage.

 She is the founder of Black Women in Oncology, Inc. and SinomusaNothando Community Development, Inc. She is a rural philanthropist, public speaker, television producer and host.

-She is a South African trained medical doctor.